Stop & Shop, Hyde Square Task Force Disagree on Existence of ‘Pricing Inequities’ at Jamaica Plain Store

 The youth met with Stop & Shop representatives last summer, providing their research from comparing prices at of stores in Jamaica Plain, Dorchester, Mission Hill, and Roxbury, and its Dedham location.

 HSTF youth said that residents of low-income neighborhoods often pay more for groceries than suburban areas.
-Four youth recently sent a letter to Stop & Shop leaders about the issue, and proposed a solution.
+Four of the youths recently sent a follow-up letter to Stop & Shop leaders about the issue, and proposed a solution.

 "When we met with members of your team in late August, the company acknowledged the pricing differences and stated that prices are set to insure that each individual store makes a profit," said the letter.
 "The Stop & Shop team members also stated that the company serves low-income communities through food pantries.
 Since we published our initial findings on June 5, 2023, Stop & Shop has opened two new food pantries within a quarter mile of the Jamaica Plain store: one at the Dimock Health Center and one at Roxbury Community College."